Helsinki-NLP/Tatoeba-Challenge/README.md

 Files with the extension `.src` refer to sentences in the source language (`deu` in this case) and files with extension `.trg` contain sentences in the target laguage (`eng` here).
 File with extension `.id` include the ISO-639-3 language labels with possibly extensions about the orthographic script and information about regional variants.
 In the `.id` file for the training data there are also labels for the OPUS corpus the sentences come from.

 Other notes about the compilation of the data sets can be found in [Development.md](Development.md) and the complete lists of language pairs is in [Data.md](Data.md).

+New releases are planned in the future and will be announced here.
+Development and test data will be updated regularly but the original test sets will stay in the release.
+Updates of the test data will be available through this [devtest release](https://object.pouta.csc.fi/Tatoeba-Challenge/devtest.tar) and will not include any examples available in development data.
+Those data sets are also available from this git repository in the sub directory [data/devtest/](tree/master/data/devtest).

 ## The translation challenge